Chia-Network/chialisp-web/docs/high_level_lang.md

 `if (if A B C)` takes exactly three operands A, B, C. If A is (), return C

-`if` does lazy evaluation form so we do not need to worry about the unused code path being evaluated.
+`if` does a lazy evaluation form, so we do not need to worry about the unused code path being evaluated.

 ```chialisp
 $ run '(if 1 (q . "success") (x))' '(100)'